 Not just a Pirate, but also some very naughty boys...

-Shiver Me Timbers, It’s a Swashbuckling Seventeenth Century Pirate Parody Comedy with James Mason.
-As this star studded comic cast go in search for Yellowbeard’s treasure.
+Shiver Me Timbers, It’s a Swashbuckling Seventeenth Century Pirate Parody Comedy as a star studded comic cast go in search for Yellowbeard’s treasure.

 Yellowbeard Trailer (1983), Mickeyjuice, http://www.youtube.com

 When I think of swashbuckling movies, there’s usually swords, pirates, plumed hats and a